 Working Papers & Projects in Progress

-2. With David Attewell and Andreas Jozwiak.
-“The Electoral Impacts of Immigration without Ethnic Difference: The Case of Co-ethnic Migration in Germany. ” (Under Review).
+1. With David Attewell and Andreas Jozwiak.
+“The Electoral Impacts of Immigration without Ethnic Difference: The Case of Co-ethnic Migration in Germany. ” (Revise and Resubmit).

-4. With Rahsaan Maxwell “Do Hate Crimes Change Native Attitudes Towards Refugees?”
-(Working Paper).
+2. With Rahsaan Maxwell.
+“Do Hate Crimes Change Native Attitudes Towards Refugees?”
+(Revise and Resubmit).

-5. With Elias Dinas and Anica Waldendorf.
+3. With Elias Dinas and Anica Waldendorf.
 “Horizontal Transmission?
 Regional Norms and Migrant Acculturation.”
+(Under Review).